Putin wants to freeze Europe with new Cold War – 09/16/2022 – Thomas L. Friedman

 The Financial Times reported that without enough affordable alternatives to natural gas, some factories in Europe will have to close, “because they can’t afford the cost of fuel.”
 Energy bills, which have already risen 400% in some countries, “are pushing consumers into near-poverty”.

 For some, you will have to choose between heating the house or eating.
 The situation is forcing governments to offer huge subsidies, distorting their budgets, in hopes of avoiding popular backlash and pressure to persuade Ukraine to surrender to Putin.
-And some have already gone back to burning coal.
+And some have already returned to burning coal.

 If we want to drive oil and gas prices down to reasonably low levels to fuel the US economy and help European allies escape Russia’s iron grip, while accelerating clean energy production (the Energy Triad), we need that plan. transition that balances climate, energy and economic security.